dvzrd/vue-dashboard/README.md

   * Need to add async middleware layer to pass props to module containers - look for a `thunk` library for `vuex`.
   * This can be resolved by refactoring the structure of the module - read Optimzation Concepts below for more details.
   * content hardcoded for this example since this issue is low priority.
-* When width is above desktop media query, the dashboard locks the main dorm and side bar inside the view in place.
-The way I set the interior elements needs to be updated.
+* When width is above desktop media query, the dashboard should affix the form with the side bar inside the view.
+Currently, the form can be scrolled - ideally the form inside should be centered inside the main view.
   * Need to create a container element for the main fixed view in the dashboard and use transform translate to position the form as the window scaled.

 ### MVP Goals